milindkesar/Solar-Power-Potential-in-India/README.md

 annual renewable energy plant report which is made available by the government.<br/>
-● The average domestic electricity rates of the states for the year 2020 are collected from the “Bijli Bachao” website.
+● The average domestic electricity rates of the states for the year 2020 are collected from the “Bijli Bachao” website.<br/>
-● Per capita, electricity consumption for the year 2018-19 in KWh is collected from the press information bureau.
+● Per capita, electricity consumption for the year 2018-19 in KWh is collected from the press information bureau.<br/>
 ● The latitude and longitude of the district in which the solar plant is located are collected using Geocoder and using these coordinates the average monthly Solar Radiation is obtained using the PVWatts Solar API.